 Points will be awarded for transportation options according to the criteria below.
-Note that oncall transportation services are not eligible for points in the Flexible Pool.
 Applicants may claim points in A or B, but not both.

-All Community Transportation Options must also meet the following criteria:
+All Community Transportation Options must meet the following criteria:

-- Transportation service must be publicized to the general public (website or published brochure). - Transportation service must be available to all residents of the proposed development/site. - Transportation route must have a local route.
-Routes that only run direct or express will not qualify.
+- Transportation service must be publicized to the general public via website or published brochure. - Transportation service must be available to all residents of the proposed development/site. - Transportation route must have a local route.
+Routes that only run direct or express routes will not qualify. - On-call transportation services are not eligible for points in the Flexible Pool.

-DCA will measure required distances from the geo-coordinates of the pedestrian site entrance to the proposed transit stop.
+DCA will measure required distances from the geo-coordinates of a pedestrian site entrance to the proposed transit stop.
 DCA will not identify and/or measure any route other than the route submitted in the Application to determine whether points should be awarded to the Applicant.

-For Scattered Site Projects, each non-contiguous parcel must meet the above criteria.
+For Scattered Site Properties, each non-contiguous parcel must meet the above criteria.